MHH-RCUG/Wochenende/README.md

 ### Known bugs

 RPMM bug: fixed in v1.7.8.
 In October 2020 a bug in the Wochenende_reporting script was found which calculated the RPMM column incorrectly.
 Please recalculate your reporting statistics if you use this feature.
-Thanks to @sannareddyk and colleagues at Leibniz University Hannover.
+Thanks to @sannareddyk at the MHH and @twehrbein at Leibniz University Hannover.

 ### Running software tests